Nahuel-Troisi/imw_nahuel/ut001/a1/README.md

 <br>

-Una vez terminado, debería qudar algo así:
+Una vez terminado, debería quedar algo así:

 <br>